 On my new Windows 7 desktop, I tried to open a .jar file, only to be rebuked.
-Thanks to Andy from ShowerHacks.com for the help.
+Thanks to Andy from ShowerHacks.com and Dave from FishingPicks.com for the help.
 And lo, after some Googling, there is.
 Here’s how:

 - Go to the run box and type in cmd.
 Instead of hitting Enter, use Ctrl + Shift + Enter.
 This will run the command prompt with Admin rights.